Faling, W.H., House

 Today, Furnas County continues to be predominantly rural, with agriculture remaining a key pillar of the local economy.
 Visitors are drawn to the area's picturesque landscapes, outdoor recreational opportunities, and friendly communities.
 The county's rich history is still evident through its historic buildings, museums, and annual events that celebrate the region's heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Furnas County, Nebraska.
+This timeline provides a concise overview of the key events in the history of Furnas County, Nebraska.

 • 1848: The first known Europeans to explore the area are French-Canadian fur traders.